 Nutmeg tastes great in cookies and eggnog, but too much can cause hallucinations.
 Children who get into the container, and people who deliberately swallow a lot of nutmeg trying to get high, can become miserably sick.
 Nausea, vomiting, agitation, prolonged drowsiness, and coma are all possible.
 Keep the nutmeg, and its relative, mace, out of the reach of children.

 Oil of wintergreen is another name for methyl salicylate, a relative of aspirin (acetylsalicylic acid).
 Small amounts are safe to use as flavoring agents, but the bottle MUST be locked up, where children can't get to it.
 Small amounts of oil of wintergreen, like small amounts of aspirin, can poison children.
 Because oil of wintergreen is rapidly absorbed, children can become dangerously ill very quickly.

 It's important to keep safety in mind even when using ordinary kitchen ingredients.
 Use only recommended amounts in recipes.
 Lock up ingredients that might be harmful if children swallow too much.
-And, as always, call Poison Control right away if you suspect that someone has swallowed too much of anything.
-Even though you're baking or partying, the poison specialists are there to answer your phone call and help you through any poison emergency.
-Call 1-800-222-1222, 24 hours a day, every day of the year.
+And, as always, help from Poison Control right away if you suspect that someone has swallowed too much of anything.
+Even though you're baking or partying, Poison Control guidance is available 24 hours a day.
+Use the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222 to help you through any poison emergency.

 Rose Ann Gould Soloway, RN, BSN, MSEd, DABAT emerita